eolimp/IntroTopicModeling/README.md

 # IntroTopicModeling
-A brief introductory tutorial on Topic Modeling.
+An introductory tutorial on Topic Modeling.